ADerycke/Better_Plot/README.md

 It's not mandatory to use this sheets, it's only if you want to setup custom layout.

-You can right clik on cells of the "Color" column and a colors selection window gonna appear, after the selection the cell gonna take the color you select.
+You can right click on cells of the "Color" column and a colors selection window gonna appear, after the selection the cell gonna take the color you select.

-You can copy and past the color obtain to all cells, it gonna work.
-If you remove the value inside the cell, then the color go back to "nul", meaning automatic for excel.
+You can copy and past the color obtains to all cells, it gonna work.
+If you remove the value inside the cell, then the color goes back to "nul", meaning automatic to excel.

 ![image](https://github.com/ADerycke/Series-Plotter/assets/130437433/277658b7-6458-4106-8b56-4ff51611f52a)

-If you select multiple cells, then it gonna automatically generate a color gradiant :
+If you select multiple cells, then it gonna automatically generate a color gradient :

 ![image](https://github.com/ADerycke/Series-Plotter/assets/130437433/a5df3ba4-0fd5-4a5e-a9ee-46f76744accd)